+47 51 95 80 00 info@workplacesafety.no

 In Europe, safety data sheets (SDS) must be prepared in accordance with the REACH Regulation and classified under the CLP Regulation.

-Reliable SDS databases are available from professional providers of chemical management and HSE systems, such as Workplace Safety.
-These solutions collect safety data sheets from various manufacturers and suppliers and make them available to those who need them.
+Reliable SDS databases are available from professional providers of chemical management and HSE systems.
+These solutions collect safety data sheets from various manufacturers and suppliers and make them easily accessible to those who need them.
+For example, platforms such as Workplace Safety provide access to SDS libraries and tools for managing chemical safety information across different regulatory environments.

 Effective maintenance involves regular review of safety data sheets, updating them when products or regulations change, and removing discontinued chemicals.
 Digital SDS databases, such as Workplace Safety, simplify this by collecting, structuring and updating information efficiently.